nlloyd/horn-of-mongo/README.md

 [Planned Milestones](https://github.com/nlloyd/horn-of-mongo/issues/milestones)<br/>
 [Issues](https://github.com/nlloyd/horn-of-mongo/issues?labels=&milestone=&page=1&state=open)

+## Support

+Have a feature idea that you want to discuss?
+[Bring it up here](https://groups.google.com/forum/?fromgroups#!forum/horn-of-mongo)
+Have a question about a feature?
+[Bring it up here](https://groups.google.com/forum/?fromgroups#!forum/horn-of-mongo) Have a bug you want to report?
+[Bring it up here](https://groups.google.com/forum/#!forum/horn-of-mongo) Want to hear about the latest that is happening on this project?
+[Read about it here!](https://groups.google.com/forum/?fromgroups#!forum/horn-of-mongo)

 ## Contributors

 <a href="http://www.aquafold.com"><img src="http://www.aquafold.com/images/s_aquadatastudio_130x34.gif" /></a>  AquaFold, patch contributors, horn-of-mongo is the core engine behind the MongoDB features in their upcoming release.